rubencanovaca/simple-list-api/README.md

 ### Getting Started

-There are two methods for getting started with this repo.
+There are two methods for getting started with this repo:

 #### Familiar with Git?